skalenetwork/skale-consensus/docs/block_signature_verification.md

 It will then send $BLSThresholdSignatureShare$ to all other nodes.

-## 3.3 BLSThresholdSignatureShare collection and $ assembly.
+## 3.3 BLSThresholdSignatureShare collection and BLSThresholdSignature assembly.

 When a node collects 11 $BLSThresholdSignatureShare$ objects, it will glue them into $BLSThresholdSignature$ and add this signature to the block proposal, turning it into a committed block.